PedrohvFernandes/vite-setups-eslint/igor-vite-setup-complete/README.md

     ?
 Where does your code run?
 Browser
     ?
 What format do you want your config file to be in?
 JSON ?
 Would you like to install them now? yes
     ?
-Which package manager do you want to use ? npm
+Which package manager do you want to use ? npm/yarn
     ```
   - [ ] Instalar os demais plugins do eslint, para o projeto:
     ```
-    npm i eslint-plugin-react-hooks eslint-plugin-import-helpers eslint-plugin-no-only-tests eslint-plugin-storybook -D
+    npm i eslint-plugin-react-hooks eslint-plugin-import-helpers eslint-plugin-no-only-tests eslint-plugin-storybook -D ou yarn add eslint-plugin-react-hooks eslint-plugin-import-helpers eslint-plugin-no-only-tests eslint-plugin-storybook -D
     ```
     No vite ja vem os seguintes plugins, então não precisa instalar:
     ```